Code-Institute-Submissions/CI_PP1_GS/README.md

 #### HTML:
 * [W3C validator](https://validator.w3.org/)

-* The validator reveald 4 errors and 2 warnings in the index.html, 3 errors in the program.html, 3 errors in the about.html and 2 errors in the contact.html.
+* The validator revealed 4 errors and 2 warnings in the index.html, 3 errors in the program.html, 3 errors in the about.html and 2 errors in the contact.html.

 #### CSS:
 * [W3C jigsaw validator](https://jigsaw.w3.org/css-validator/)

-* The validator reveald 1 error.
+* The validator revealed 1 error.

 ### Fixing error and warning

-* All errors and warnings have been fixed exept 1 error in the index.html.
+* All errors and warnings have been fixed except 1 error in the index.html.
 The value for width of the Map has a '%' which I find to be useful for a better adaptation on different screen sizes.
 It also worked on the 'Love Running' project.

 ## Deployment